Kgalagadi Transfrontier Park

 No Firewood may be taken across the border either way

 Travelling: The gravel roads leading to Torgos lodge are in a good condition, care must be taken whilst driving at dusk and at night as wild animals are often in the road.
 Beware of loose gravel on corners.
-The road from Koës goes over many dunes, beware of oncoming vehicles and unexpected corners.
+The road from Koës crosses over many dunes, beware of oncoming vehicles and unexpected corners.

 Distances to nearest towns: